lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-We suspect that groups with integer average order of its elements are rather rare.
+We suspect that groups whose average order of elements is an integer are rather rare.
 Hence it is practical to
 write a function checking the groups of order 2 up to `n` for the desired property.
 Additionally
-we want the function to return a group with integer average order of its elements as soon as one is found.
+we want the function to return a group whose average order of elements is an integer as soon as one is found.

 ~~~
 TestAllOrders:=function(f,n)